 Structural Repair Grant Program

-The Structural Repair Grant Program provides state grant funds to provide 95% of the cost of allowable dam repair activities and 98.25% of dam upgrade projects, including match funding for federal projects through the Dam Rehabilitation Program and the Emergency Watershed Protection (EWP) Program of the Texas NRCS.
+The Structural Repair Grant Program provides state grant funds to provide 100% of the cost of allowable dam repair and dam upgrade activities, including match funding for federal projects through the Dam Rehabilitation Program and the Emergency Watershed Protection (EWP) Program of the Texas NRCS.
 Rules for the Program are codified in the Texas Administrative Code, Chapter 529, Subchapter B.

 Texas State Soil and Water Conservation Board: Flood Control Program

 The Texas State Soil and Water Conservation Board's Flood Control Program works to eliminate the existing backlog of operation and maintenance needs on flood control dams in Texas.

 For information relating to competitive bidding requirements for this program, please review Local Government Code, Chapter 271, Subchapter B, Section 271.024.

 For information relating payment and performance bonding requirements for this program, please review Local Government Code, Chapter 271, Subchapter C, Section 271.059.